-- G. Look at how in 2017Q1 the blue and red dotted lines are pretty close.
+G. A few things to note on the chart.
+First, look at how in 2017:Q1 the blue and red dashed lines are pretty close.
 So our current starting point isn't far from the 2015 exercise.
-But the new lower r endpoint of 1 percent means higher odds of hitting the ZLB.
-Hence, the adjustment for risk-management-the difference between the dashed and solid lines-is even greater now than it was at this point in the 2015 simulations.
-Note, too, that the solid and dashed lines do not converge until the policy rate is nearly back to neutral, meaning the role for risk-management persists until that time. - H. I should emphasize that these are very stylized models, calibrated to approximate just a few macroeconomic data.
-The analysis abstracts from a range of important modeling and monetary policy issues.
-So the results are only illustrative.
+Second, notice the new lower r endpoint of 1 percent on the red lines means higher odds of hitting the ZLB.
+Hence, the adjustment for risk management-the difference between the dashed and solid red lines-is even greater now than it was at this point in the 2015 simulations.
+Third, note that the solid and dashed lines do not converge until the policy rate is nearly back to neutral, meaning the role for risk management persists until that time.

-- 1. Nevertheless, they do suggest that ZLB risks associated with a low long-run value of the natural rate of interest have the potential to influence risk-management considerations for some time during the policy rate normalization process. - 2.
-Taking extra care to avoid the substantial costs of hitting the ZLB increases the odds for achieving the central bank's policy goals. - VII.
-Let me conclude with a brief discussion of the current monetary policy environment. - As you know, the Committee voted to increase the target range for Α. the federal funds rate to 1 to 1-1/4 percent.
-19 In the most recent Summary of Economic Projections, the median participant thought that appropriate policy would incorporate one more 25 basis point rate hike in 2017-bringing the total for this year to three-and then three more increases in each of 2018 and 2019.20 And as Chair Yellen stated in her press conference's opening remarks, the Committee expects to begin gradually reducing the size of the Fed's balance sheet sometime this year.21 - B. It remains to be seen whether there will be two rate hikes this year, or three, or four-or exactly when we start paring back reinvestments of maturing assets.
-Regardless, the important feature is that the current environment supports very gradual rate hikes and slow preset reductions in our balance sheet. - C. I have already touched on the reasons why I support this approach.
-To recap. - 1.
-I view slow removal of accommodation as necessary support to symmetrically achieving our 2 percent inflation goal in a timely fashion.
-We have to assure the public that we recognize the new low-inflation environment and that we are not overly conservative central bankers who see our inflation target as a ceiling. - 2.
-And given we may be facing more elevated ZLB risks for some time, risk-management considerations argue for tilting toward accommodative policies that help reduce the risk of returning to the ZLB.
+- H. I should emphasize that these are very stylized models, calibrated to approximate just a few macroeconomic data.
+The analysis also abstracts from a range of important modeling and monetary policy issues.
+So these results are mostly illustrative rather than strictly prescriptive. - 1.
+Nevertheless, they do suggest that ZLB risks associated with a low long-run value of the natural rate of interest have the potential to influence risk-management considerations for some time during the policy rate normalization process. - So the takeaway from Lesson #3 is as follows: Taking extra 2. care to avoid the substantial costs of hitting the ZLB increases the odds for achieving the central bank's policy goals over the medium term. - VII.
+Let me conclude with a brief discussion of the current monetary policy environment. - As you know, in June the Committee voted to increase the target Α. range for the federal funds rate to 1 to 1-1/4 percent.
+19 I think the improvements in the real economy to date justified this move. - B. In the Summary of Economic Projections from that meeting, the median participant thought that appropriate policy would incorporate one more 25 basis point rate hike in 2017-bringing the total for this year to three-and then three more increases in each of 2018 and 2019.20 And as Chair Yellen stated in her post-meeting press conference, the Committee expects to begin gradually reducing the size of the Fed's balance sheet sometime this year.
+21 - C. It remains to be seen whether there will be two rate hikes this year or three or even four-and exactly when we will start paring back reinvestments of maturing assets.
+Regardless, the important feature is that the current environment supports very gradual rate hikes and slow predetermined reductions in our balance sheet. - D. I have already touched on the reasons why I support this approach.
+So, let me recap.

-19 Federal Open Market Committee (2017b).
-20 Federal Open Market Committee (2017a).
+19 Federal Open Market Committee (2017b).20 Federal Open Market Committee (2017a).